 Responsible for the largest portion of the score for each product, our portability tests account for 40% of the overall score for each product.
 For this group of evaluations, we compared how easy it is to carry around each battery in a pocket, as well as its overall size and weight.
-As mentioned above, the Super-C is one of the largest batteries, earning it a 2 out of 10 in this metric.
+As mentioned above, the Super-C is one of the largest batteries.

-The Super-C has a rectangular shape that measures just shy of 7" long and just over 3" wide and is 0.88" deep.
+The Super-C has a rectangular shape that measures just shy of 7 inches long and just over 3 inches wide and is 0.88 inches thick.

 For our next group of assessments, we used a digital multimeter and resistive dummy load to measure the actual capacity of each battery with realistic discharge rates and looked at device-specific charging claims to determine the scores.
-The Super-C delivered an overall mediocre performance, earning it a 5 out of 10.
+The Super-C delivered an overall mediocre performance.

 While this battery does have one of the largest stated capacities of the entire group, we were only able to pull about 57% of this out with our resistive load set to a 2.4 amp discharge rate.
-We repeated the test at a 1 amp rate and were able to get a small amount more out — around 60%.
+We then repeated the test with a 1 amp rate and got a small amount more out — around 60%.

 However, the RAVPower Super-C did meet its manufacturer's claims regarding charging specific devices.
 RAVPower states that you can charge an iPhone 6S ten times, a Samsung S6 six times, or an iPad Air twice.
 Using those numbers, we calculated that it would be equivalent to charging a Samsung S8 5.1 times and found that the Super-C slightly exceeded this in our test, charging the phone 5.13 times before completely dying.

-Next, we assessed and compared what additional features and functions each portable battery pack that make their overall use and operation that much more convenient.
+Next, we assessed and compared what additional features and functions each portable battery pack has that make their overall use and operation that much more convenient.
 We specifically awarded points to batteries that had integrated device charging cables, built-in recharging methods, or included a flashlight, as well as the length of the warranty term and if you can charge multiple devices at the same time.
-The RAVPower Super-C did quite well, earning a 6 out of 10 in this metric, which is responsible for close to a third of its final score at 30%.
+The RAVPower Super-C did quite well in this metric, which is responsible for close to a third of its final score at 30%.